Bachelor of Arts

 GLI Capstone Project

 Sholey, Elizabeth, "Social Isolation and Loneliness and the Experience of Gratitude and Affection" (2019).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 241.

 © Copyright 2019 Elizabeth Sholey